-- New York City adopted a policy on June 1, 2019 where teens accused are eligible for release without bail while they await adjudication, adding onto the 13,000 youth that have been sent into the Supervised Release Program since Mayor de Blasio expanded it in 2016.
-While New York lawmakers passed the bill, states like New Mexico, New Jersey, and Washington, DC, have created systems where judges almost never use cash bail, though it technically remains on the books. - 2.
-Bail reform is becoming increasingly viewed as a positive move by communities across America, not only as a social justice issue, but as an economic issue.
-Though Georgia as a state has lagged in recent years in passing more thorough state legislation, cities have begun taking it upon themselves to pass localized legislation including Atlanta, Calhoun, Macon and Athens.
-However, these reforms are primarily issued at the adult offender level, and the drilling down of a juvenile based policy is a must, given the difference in legal status.
+- 1. On June 1, 2019, New York City adopted a policy that makes accused teens eligible for release without bail while they await adjudication, thereby adding to the 13,000 youth that have been placed in the Supervised Release Program since Mayor de Blasio expanded it in 2016.
+While New York lawmakers passed the bill, other states like New Mexico, New Jersey, and Washington, DC, have created systems where judges almost never use cash bail, though it technically remains on the books. - 2.
+Bail reform is increasingly viewed as a positive move by communities across America, not only as a social justice issue but as an economic issue.
+Though Georgia as a state has lagged in recent years in passing more thorough state legislation, its cities have begun taking it upon themselves to pass localized legislation in Atlanta, Calhoun, Macon and Athens, However, these reforms are primarily issued at the adult offender level.
+The drilling down of a juvenile-based policy is a must, given the differences in legal status.